 Traditional approaches to progress monitoring were built on research indicating that at least 12, but sometimes more, data points are needed prior to drawing conclusions about the effects of an intervention.
-Recent research by Christ and Desjardins (2018) indicates that it’s possible to predict a student’s progress trend with 6 data points.
+Research by Christ and Desjardins (2018) indicates that it’s possible to predict how a student’s performance will progress after collecting only six data points.

 Limitations of Traditional Methods

-With a sufficient number of data points, teachers can use existing data to predict the future trend of a student’s progress during a specific intervention.
+Teachers have always been able to use existing data to predict the future trend of a student’s progress during a specific intervention, though it has traditionally required at least 12 data points in order to do so.
 Most published progress monitoring tools use a method known as the Ordinary Least Squares Regression (OLSR).
 Prior research indicates that this method requires at least 12 data points to predict future scores.
 A significant limitation of this method is the amount of time necessary to collect sufficient data.
-For example, if at least 12 data points are needed and progress is monitored weekly, it will take at least 12 weeks to have enough data points to predict an accurate trend.
-If progress is monitored every other week (i.e. bi-weekly) then 24 weeks would be needed.
+For example, if at least 12 data points are needed and progress monitoring data is collected weekly, it will take at least 12 weeks to have enough data points to predict an accurate trend.
+If progress is monitored every other week (i.e., bi-weekly) then 24 weeks would be needed.
 This means that more than a quarter of the school year is needed before the effects of an intervention will be known.